 Cold Mountain by Charles Frazier

 I read Cold Mountain pretty soon after it was published in 1997 and I remember being pretty devastated by it.
-It’s a powerful novel that tells the story of Inman, a wounded Confederate soldier who walks away from battle and keeps walking with the intent of reaching his sweetheart, Ada.
+It’s powerful Civil War fiction that tells the story of Inman, a wounded Confederate soldier who walks away from battle and keeps walking with the intent of reaching his sweetheart, Ada.
 Along the way, he witnesses the devastation the war has wrought on the people and the land.
 Meanwhile, Ada is facing struggles of her own as she tries to rescue her father’s farm.
 Cold Mountain is “at once an enthralling adventure, a stirring love story, and a luminous evocation of a vanished land.”
 (Source: Amazon)

 My Name is Mary Sutter by Robin Oliveira